National Atmospheric Deposition Program: Committees

 All NADP operations are administered at the NADP Program Office, which is currently located at the Wisconsin State Laboratory of Hygiene at the University of Wisconsin–Madison.
 The five main functions of the Program Office are network administration, management, meetings and trainings, data and publications, and quality assurance and management.

 Network administration involves overseeing the endeavors of all five networks, managing sample analysis, and coordinating data storage and user availability.
-These functions are executed from the two analytical laboratories housed at WSLH: The Central Analytical Lab, which analyses samples from the NTN, AMoN, and AIRMoN networks, and the Mercury (Hg) Analytical Laboratory (HAL).
+These functions are executed from the two analytical laboratories housed at WSLH: The Central Analytical Lab (CAL), which analyses samples from the NTN and AMoN networks, and the Mercury (Hg) Analytical Laboratory (HAL).
 The HAL was previously housed at Eurofins Frontier Global Sciences, Inc. in Bothell, Washington.
+In May 2023, the CAL and the HAL were renamed the NADP Analytical Laboratory (NAL).
 In addition, the Network Equipment Depot, located at the WSLH, provides spare parts for NADP field equipment and troubleshoots site operation problems.

 Cooperating agencies

 More than 80 sponsors support the NADP: Private companies and other non-governmental organizations, universities, local and state government agencies (i.e. state agricultural experiment stations), national laboratories, Native American environmental organizations, Canadian government agencies, the National Oceanic and Atmospheric Administration, the U.S. Environmental Protection Agency, the U.S. Geological Survey, the National Park Service, the U.S. Fish & Wildlife Service, the Bureau of Land Management, the U.S. Forest Service, the U.S. Department of Agriculture-Agricultural Research Service, the National Science Foundation, and the U.S. Department of Energy.